 The optimal temperature range for peace lilies to grow and display flowers is between 68°F and 85°F (20°C to 30°F) during the day with around 10°F cooler at night.

 This emulates the temperature range and typical fluctuation to which peace lilies have adapted in their native environment.

-Any prolonged temperatures either end of this range results in a stressed peace lily which does not flower.
+Any prolonged temperatures at either end of this range result in a stressed peace lily that does not flower.

 Maintain a daytime temperature range of between 68°F and 85°F, which is around room temperature, therefore it it is important to be mindful to avoid placing the peace lily near any source of indoor heating and away from draughty cold window sills.

 If your peace lily is on a window sill, ensure that the leaves are not in contact with the window pane as the glass is usually several degrees cooler than the rest of the room.

 (Read my article, How to Grow and Care for Peace Lilies).